 This inspection procedure (IP) is intended to verify that design requirements are being

-controlled in accordance with licensee procedures, to verify ITAAC-related engineering activities, and to verify that QA is auditing engineering activities and records.
+controlled and applied in accordance with licensee procedures, to verify ITAAC-related engineering activities are being conducted in accordance with the licensee’s QA program and related engineering procedures, and to verify that the licensee’s QA organization is reviewing and auditing engineering activities and records in accordance with the licensee’s QA procedures.
 The reviews and following steps in this IP apply to the ITAAC and associated design information for row 16 of the ITAAC matrix.

 02.01 Design Procedures.
+Review the licensee’s engineering and QA procedures related to engineering design control and design change.
+Inspectors should select approximately 12 engineering design products for safety-related SSCs for use in the remainder of this inspection procedure.
+The engineering design products should, to the extent practicable, cover a range of different engineering disciplines (i.e. civil, electrical, mechanical, etc.).
+The number of engineering design products reviewed may vary depending on their complexity.

-Guidance. nsure that the work activities discussed in sections 02.02 through 02.06 below are being properly performed in compliance with the approved procedures and .
+Guidance.
+Ensure that the work activities discussed in sections 02.02 through 02.06 below are being properly performed in compliance with the approved engineering procedures and applicable design documents such as specifications, drawings, and calculations.
 Particular emphasis should be placed on those procedures that control configuration management.
 Engineering personnel should be appropriately trained in the applicable procedural and programmatic requirements.
-Obtain an understanding of QA procedures, as well as applicable codes, standards and Regulatory Guides, to confirm QA verification of engineering work and compliance with commitments. must be integrated to ensure adequate control and consistent practices.
+Obtain an understanding of QA procedures, as well as applicable codes, standards and Regulatory Guides, to confirm QA verification of engineering work and compliance with commitments.
+Specifications, analyses, and other design documents must be integrated to ensure adequate control and consistent practices.

 02.02 Design Input.
 Review the ITAAC Matrix for the inspected facility to determine the

 ITAAC residing in “families” along Row (16) for “Engineering.”
 Select specific design criteria for inspection based upon those ITAAC.
-For the selected inspection criteria, verify that design inputs are identified and documented and that their selection was reviewed and approved by the responsible engineering group.
+For the selected inspection criteria, verify that design inputs are identified and documented and that their selection was reviewed, verified, and approved by the responsible engineering group.

 Guidance.
 Design inputs are crucial to ensuring that design activities are carried out in a correct manner.
 Consequently, design inputs must be identified and documented.
-Design inputs should consider the bases behind the design, performance regulatory requirements, and applicable codes and standards.
-The inspector should also ensure that design inputs appropriately consider both normal operations and anticipated operational occurrences, maintenance, , external events and postulated accident conditions.
+Design inputs should consider the bases behind the approved design, including safety function, performance requirements, regulatory requirements, and applicable codes and standards.
+The inspector should also ensure that design inputs appropriately consider both normal operations and anticipated operational occurrences, maintenance, and testing, external events and postulated accident conditions.
 Ensure design inputs and assumptions are correctly selected, incorporated into the design, maintained, controlled and updated as required, and are readily available to the design organization.
-Any design inputs which deviate from standards are identified, controlled and evaluated through effective design control procedures.
+Any design inputs which deviate from established industry standards are identified, controlled and evaluated through effective design control procedures.

+Verify that changes made to the design after initial approval remains consistent with the licensing basis, and that the changes were made consistent with licensee procedures and regulatory requirements.
+If the change is a departure from the licensing basis, verify that the departure was screened properly (i.e. per the approved COL) and, if applicable, a license amendment was obtained prior to implementation of the change.

 02.03 Design Documents.
 Verify that a sample of the design documents address the